 This unit further strengthens students’ ability to recognize the relevant biomedical science concepts for presenting complaints by applying them to conditions affecting the abdomen.
 Students extend their knowledge of anatomy, physiology, histology and embryology and discuss the relevance for conditions affecting the abdomen and pelvis.

 On successful completion of this unit, students will be able to:

-The test evaluates key concepts of anatomy, physiology, pathology, specific to the upper gastrointestinal tract.
-The essay requires students to individually develop a commentary on a common digestive disorder.
-To successfully complete this written task, students will need to engage with the scientific literature and discuss the potential role that osteopathy can play in the management of their selected disorder.
+The essay requires students to work in pairs to develop a commentary on a common upper gastrointestinal digestive disorder.
+To successfully complete this written task, students will need to work collaboratively to engage with scientific literature and discuss the potential role that an osteopath may play in the screening, monitoring, interprofessional referral and musculoskeletal management of their allocated disorder.
 The multi-station laboratory exam assesses students’ knowledge of the anatomy, physiology, histology, embryology and pathology of the abdomen and pelvis.
 This practical assessment uses specimens, models, and histology slides explored in the laboratory classes.
 In the case study analysis, students must demonstrate their knowledge of biomedical theory in the context of clinical scenarios.
-This assessment requires students to apply their knowledge of anatomy, physiology, and pathology, by responding to patient scenarios involving genitourinary and hormonal disorders.
+This assessment requires students to apply their knowledge of anatomy, physiology, and pathology, by responding to patient scenarios.

 Further readings will be made available via the VU Collaborate system as required.

 This unit is studied as part of the following course(s):